Travelling to Tours and getting around

 Getting around Tours

-A city on foot
+A walkable city

 Getting around on foot